univention/univention-corporate-server/doc/manual/appendix/variables.rst

 .. envvar:: google-apps/debug/werror

-   Configure additional debug error for the Google Apps for Work.
+   Configure additional debug error messages for the Google Apps for Work.
 For more information, see :ref:`idmcloud-gsuite-debug`.